 Platform Customization

-Platforms can be customized by creating a configuration.xml Ant file beside the [name].platform file.
-This Ant script can extend one or several of the extension points available.
+Platform can be customized by creating a configuration.xml script beside the [name].platform file.
+This script can extend one or several of the extension points available.
 By default, you should not have to change the default configuration script.